 Every time PageCrawl detects a change, you can give quick feedback with the thumbs up and thumbs down buttons.
-This feedback helps you organize your review workflow and tells PageCrawl which changes are useful and which ones are noise.
+This feedback helps you organize your review workflow and, over time, helps PageCrawl show you more of the changes that matter and fewer that don't.

 Where to Find the Buttons